skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 ## Performing backups of LPARs on the Azure Data Box <a name="backup2databox"></a>

-Create and initialize sufficient optical ISO files on Windows server so that the backup can completed successfully.
+Create and initialize sufficient optical ISO files on Windows server so that the backup can be completed successfully.

 You can choose from the below backup solutions depending on your migration strategy: